Barcelona Visitors Guide

 - Old Bodegas – they are all over the place – they look old and cool and usually are – wander in for a vermut or copa de vino

-- Las Ramblas – don’t eat there… all tourist places, but the Boqueria market is worth a wander through to grab a walking lunch
+- Las Ramblas – don’t eat there… all tourist places, but the Boqueria market is worth a wander through to grab a walking lunch — also keep hold of your valuables around this part of town

 - You’re going to want to try some good Jamon Iberico.
-As they say here, Serrano & Prosciutto is what you feed your little kids.
+As they say here, Serrano & Prosciutto is what you feed your kids.
 Here is a good guide: Read about it here

 Eixample